 A: Back in the early 19th century, fibromyalgia (then known as fibrositis) was believed to be inflammation in certain joints – known as your tender points – that caused the most pain.
 It was also believed that fibromyalgia was limited to those points, and any other musculoskeletal region that experienced pain may just be imaginary.

-Contact your local Metro Pain and Vein Centers to book a consultation and discuss your condition with a fibromyalgia specialist today.
+Contact your local Metro Pain Centers to book a consultation and discuss your condition with a fibromyalgia specialist today.